 - Daily Check

 This document introduces the main usage scenarios of TiDB Data Migration (DM) and the usage suggestions.

-If you want to use TiDB as the upstream MySQL/MariaDB's secondary database, that is, import the full data of the upstream instance to TiDB, and replicate the incremental data to TiDB in real-time once data changes are made, you can configure the data migration task according to the following rules:
+If you want to use TiDB as a secondary database of the upstream MySQL, Amazon Aurora, or MariaDB database (that is, import the full data of the upstream instance to TiDB, and replicate the incremental data to TiDB in real-time once data changes are made), you can configure the data migration task according to the following rules:

 target-databasebased on the connection information of the downstream TiDB.